osohq/oso/docs/getting-started/application/patterns.rst

     # A set of filters is allowed for a view request as long as it
     # restricts the location id properly.
-    allow_filter(actor, "view", resource_type: Expense, filters) if
+    allow_filter(actor, "view", "expense", filters) if
         ["location_id", "=", actor.location_id] in filters;

-While we have abstracted the policy slightly further and no longer need as many ``oso.is_allowed()`` checks to complete the request, so must keep the filter in sync between oso and our code.
-Instead, we can make oso the authoritative source query filters that perform authorization.
+While we have abstracted the policy slightly further and no longer need as many ``oso.is_allowed()`` checks to complete the request, we still must keep the filter in sync between oso and our code.
+Instead, we can make oso the authoritative source of query filters that perform authorization.

 **Have oso output the filter**

-This is a similar structure to above, but instead the authorization filter is contained in the policy.
+This is a similar structure to above, but instead the authorization filter is contained only in the policy.
 This structure can simplify application code, and allows for filters that are conditional on other attributes.
 For example, our policy for "view" could contain the additional rule